serbronn42/connect-resources/README.md

 Amazon Connect Resource  Deployment

 #connect-flows
 This repository is a sample that can be used to deploy amazon connect resources.
 This repo focuses on contact flow and modules resources.
+There are 2 bash scripts in the top level directory (replace_arns.sh and replace_lambda_arns.sh).
+The replace_arns.sh script replaces the arns for resources(queues, flows, modules etc) other than Lambda with the variables defined in the locals.tf or dev.auto.tfvars file while the replace_lambda_arns.sh specifically replaces the region, environment and account-id.
+Since the lambda function Name/ID would likely remain the same across all environments unlike other resources that would have different IDs

 # Environments & Mapping
 platform-development ⇒ Amazon Connect Development (as labeled in Okta)